 In the overview all accessible projects are now listed in a grid structure.

 Use the "MORE" button on the right to hide or show columns.

 Hide or show columns

-Using the filter function in the upper right corner, the view can be individually narrowed, expanded or sorted.
+Using the filter function in the upper right corner, the view can be individually narrowed, expanded, or sorted.
 Filter views can always be saved and can be accessed via the view selection.
 Click on the title of the currently applied view to the right of the magnifying glass icon.
-Via "Manage all views", they can be edited (deactivated, deleted or renamed) afterwards.
+Via "Manage all views", they can be edited (deactivated, deleted, or renamed) afterward.

 If a small arrow is displayed next to a column header, you can change the sorting of your view quickly and easily by clicking on it.

 How do I access project details via a project portfolio?